 While separated, any health care coverage maintained as a married couple will continue.
 This can be an enormous benefit, particularly if one spouse would have difficulty obtaining separate and affordable health care coverage independently.
 Note that a legal separation may have the same effect as a divorce for some employers, and health insurance benefits will not continue for the separated spouse.
 So it’s best to check with the relevant parties if you’d still be eligible for benefits if you decide to separate.

 When a couple decides to separate, they may not be sure about getting a divorce.
 In some situations, they want an opportunity to have some time to reflect on their relationship.
 This scenario tends to leave room for couples to reconcile after separation.

 One of the reasons for legal separation is that a separation agreement creates financial and familial obligations similar to a divorce decree.
-During this time apart, couples who are thinking about divorce can see if it’s the right option for them.
+During this time apart, couples considering divorce can see if it’s the right option.

-The decision to separate (and maybe divorce) can be a life-altering choice.
+Separating (and maybe divorcing) can be a life-altering choice.
 Couples may consider marriage counseling during this period.

 But it’s also a period where they can also rediscover themselves as an individual.
 Spouses can return to pursuits or hobbies they enjoyed before marriage.
 They may also benefit from individualized therapy during this time.
 This can lead them to examine their own lives and consider whether reconciliation is possible.

 3. Gives You Time To Sort Out Divorce Terms

 The separation agreement can be a precursor to divorce by establishing responsibilities and expectations for both spouses.
 During the divorce process, emotions can run high, and couples can be under time constraints or pressure to come to an agreement quickly.

 The terms of divorce must include provisions regarding:

 - Child Custody